 To foster creative and technical growth through open collaboration by providing tools and resources within the greater Baltimore-Washington Metro area

 We have skills ranging from traditional network hacking to software development and hardware design.
 There are some participants of the space who are just starting to learn what hacking is and others who have been doing it since before there was a computer in every household.

 There is no application or cost to join in the fun.
-Just show up, introduce yourself, bring your project or check out someone else’s.
-If you’re interested in donating (or becoming a dues-paying member), check out the Dues/Membership page.
+Just show up, introduce yourself, bring your project or check out someone else's.
+If you're interested in donating (or becoming a dues-paying member), check out the Donations and Dues page.

 There are plenty of parking spaces in the front, on the side, and around the building.
 We only ask that you attempt to not block another business during normal business hours.

 We have a small group known as "The Board" that handles legal, financial and confrontational concerns.
 There is a larger group kown as "Keyholders" that each have keys, run events, and open the space on a regualr basis.